JayOceans/100DaysOfCodeJournal/README.md

-# 100DaysOfCodeJournal
+# 100DaysOfCode
-a jouranal, documenting my activities, as i learn to code
+documenting my activities, as i learn to code